Early Childhood and Out-of-School Providers

 Guide those interested in opening a child care business

 Oftentimes, someone knows they have a passion for children, but they’re less sure of how to create a business out of it.
-Our staff connects and guides this audience through the orientation requirements to become licensed or registered.
+Our staff connect and guide this audience through the orientation requirements to become licensed or registered.
 We also walk alongside emerging child care businesses to help them prepare to open their doors to children with free services including:

-- Support with orientation and other required trainings and Indiana Learning Paths, the state’s online training registration system
+- Support with orientation, other required trainings, and Indiana Learning Paths, the state’s online training registration system

 - Help filling out and submitting licensing/registration applications